Reuters: Photograph controversies

 According to Ynetnews, Reuters was accused of bias against Israel in its coverage of the 2006 Israel–Lebanon conflict after the wire service used two doctored photos by a Lebanese freelance photographer, Adnan Hajj.
 In August 2006, Reuters announced it had severed all ties with Hajj and said his photographs would be removed from its database.

-In 2010, Reuters was criticised again by Haaretz for "anti-Israeli" bias when it cropped the edges of photos, removing commandos' knives held by activists and a naval commando's blood from photographs taken aboard the Mavi Marmara during the Gaza flotilla raid, a raid that left nine Turkish activists dead.
+In 2010, Reuters was criticised again by Haaretz for "anti-Israeli" bias when it cropped the edges of photos, removing commandos' knives held by activists and a naval commando's blood from photographs taken aboard the Mavi Marmara during the 2010 Gaza flotilla, a raid that left nine Turkish activists dead.
 It has been alleged that in two separate photographs, knives held by the activists were cropped out of the versions of the pictures published by Reuters.
 Reuters said it is standard operating procedure to crop photos at the margins, and replaced the cropped images with the original ones after it was brought to the agency's attention.

-Indian man falsely accused of cyber crime
+Indian man falsely accused of cybercrime

-On June 9, 2020, three Reuters journalists Jack Stubbs, Raphael Satter, Christopher Bing incorrectly used the image of an Indian herbal medicine entrepreneur in an exclusive story titled: "Obscure Indian cyber firm spied on politicians, investors worldwide".
-Indian local media picked the report and the man whose image was wrongly used was invited and interrogated for nine hours by Indian police.
-Reuters admitted to the error but Raphael Satter claimed that they had mistaking the man for the suspected hacker Sumit Gupta because both men share same business address.
-A check by local media however showed that both men were in different buildings and not as claimed by Raphael Satter.
-As the report of the inaccurate reporting trickled out to the public, Reuters' senior director of communication Heather Carpenter contacted media outlets asking them to take down their posts.
+On 9 June 2020, three Reuters journalists (Jack Stubbs, Raphael Satter and Christopher Bing) incorrectly used the image of an Indian herbal medicine entrepreneur in an exclusive story titled "Obscure Indian cyber firm spied on politicians, investors worldwide."
+Indian local media picked up the report, and the man whose image was wrongly used was invited and interrogated for nine hours by Indian police.
+Reuters admitted to the error, but Raphael Satter claimed that it had mistaken the man for the suspected hacker Sumit Gupta because both men share the same business address.
+A check by local media, however, showed that both men were in different buildings and not as claimed by Raphael Satter.
+As the report of the inaccurate reporting trickled out to the public, Reuters' senior director of communication Heather Carpenter contacted media outlets to ask them to take down their posts.